tomasjurasek/tomasjurasek.github.io/_posts/2024-12-03-leaving-legasy-system.md

 Recognizing and celebrating progress, even small wins, boosts morale and reinforces the value of the change initiative.

-**PS**: Be aware of companies that want to do this thing silently without the power of change.
+**PS**: Be aware of companies that want to do legacy system leaving silently without the power of change.